2019 Call for Proposals to use NERSC Resources

 New Principal Investigators

 New PIs (who do not have a NERSC login name) must fill out the ERCAP Access Request web form.
-They must also fill out and submit NERSC's online Appropriate Use Policy form.
-Once this is done the Account Support group will notify the new PI of their NIM login name and password.
+Once this is done the Account Support group will notify the new PI of their login name and password to be used to access http://ercap.nersc.gov.
 See Applying for your First NERSC Allocation.

 Accessing the ERCAP Allocations Request Form

-The ERCAP request form is accessed from NIM at http://nim.nersc.gov.
-You log into NIM using your NERSC login name and password.
+The ERCAP request form is accessed from the NERSC Help Desk at http://ercap.nersc.gov.
+You log in using your NERSC login name and password.
 If you have forgotten your NERSC password and if you have already set up the answers to your Security Questions, you can get a new password by following the link on the NIM login page:

 https://nim.nersc.gov - Forgot your NIM password?